 Each forecast provider provides us with a raw (not accounting for outages) forecast every 6 hours, at 15-minute resolution for the next 4.5days.
-We then adjust the forecasts to take wind farm outages into account, merge these forecasts and blend them with current wind conditions on a continuous basis and interpolate to a 1-minute resolution for use in the scheduling and dispatch process.
+We then adjust the forecasts to take outages into account, merge these forecasts and blend them with real time wind and solar availability on a continuous basis and interpolate to a 1-minute resolution for use in the scheduling and dispatch process.

-Wind forecasts do not include curtailment forecast as these are only implemented in realtime operation.
+Forecasts do not include curtailment forecast as these are only implemented in real-time operation.